Day Treatment Program for Adults 18+

 - clients are likely to adhere to medications and fully participate in treatment

 - clients have a lower risk of impulsive suicide attempts

-Day Treatment is not appropriate for someone leaving a locked inpatient facility or hospital, or for individuals experiencing psychosis or frequent thoughts of suicide.
+Day Treatment, or partial hospitalization (PHP), is not appropriate for someone leaving a locked inpatient facility or hospital, or for individuals experiencing psychosis or frequent thoughts of suicide.

 Adults struggling with depression or anxiety who are feeling "stuck" in outpatient therapy may benefit from our intensive cognitive behavioral therapy program.
 CBT day treatment provides an immersive CBT experience in a therapeutic environment with individualized CBT-focused psychiatric care.